 Book of Kells & Long Room:

-View the 9th-century manuscript exhibit and walk the oak-lined library hall.
+View the 9th-century illuminated manuscript and the oak-lined Long Room

 Fil B